VivianBombycilla/RedRandom/README.md

 3. Create a folder called "Savestates" in that folder (So that's "\Lua\Savestates" for me).
 ### Running
 4. Edit the editable variables in RedRandom5.LUA
-5. Open Tools -> TASStudio and close it.
-(This is necessary, until [this Bizhawk issue is resolved](https://github.com/TASVideos/BizHawk/issues/2525).)
+5. **Open Tools -> TASStudio and close it.** (This is necessary, until [this Bizhawk issue is resolved](https://github.com/TASVideos/BizHawk/issues/2525).
+Also I keep forgetting to do this.)
 6. Open Tools -> Lua Console.
 7. In the Lua Console window, go to Script -> Open Script
 8. The program will now play Pokemon Red Randomly!